Bread Spreads Calculator

 You enter your kitchen, make a cup tea, toast a few slices of bread, and reach for your favorite spread - a big jar of Nutella.
 You reach into the cupboard, you open it while sipping your tea, and you suddenly feel your heart in your throat.
 The jar is empty, again!
 "That's the 4th one this month, (insert rivals name here)!" - you shout.
 Sound familiar?

 Those sweet goodies disappear faster than we can predict, and there's nothing us addicts can do about it.
 However, to help you keep track of your spending on Nutella, peanut butter, jams, hummus, and some others, we developed this simple calculator.

 First of all, choose the type of product you usually spread on your bread.
 Below, we list the 8 common foodstuffs that feature in this tool.
 If your favorite spread didn't make the list, you can input its density directly into the

 |Product Name||Density (g/cm3)||Density (oz/in3)||US teaspoon weight (g)||US teaspoon weight (oz)|

 |Cheese spread, cream cheese base||0.981||0.567||4.905||0.173|

-For the purpose of making accurate calculations, the densities were provided by Aqua-calc.com.
-We set 3 as the default number of teaspoons used based on various online sources, but of course this number can be adjusted based on your needs (and how hungry you are!).
-Keep in mind that values are approximate, so don't risk not having your favorite spread because the calculator told you it will last for one more day.
+To make accurate calculations, the densities were provided by Aqua-calc.com.
+We set 3 as the default number of teaspoons used based on various online sources, but of course, this number can be adjusted based on your needs (and how hungry you are!).
+Keep in mind that values are approximate, so don't risk not having your favorite spread because the calculator told you it would last for one more day.
 Bon Appétit!